SS James Longstreet: Target history

 Instead of being scrapped, she was acquired by the US Navy in June 1944 and, after having her machinery removed, she was used as a target ship for early air to surface guided missiles, including the Pelican and ASM-N-2 Bat bombs.
 These tests were conducted off New York by planes flying from Floyd Bennett Field.
 A November 1944 gale broke James Longstreet loose from her mooring location.
 She was discovered drifting on 4 December 1944, and was towed to Naval Station Norfolk on 8 December.
 After being temporarily moored near Wolf Trap Light she resumed work as a bombing target in Pamlico Sound; but the sound was too shallow, and she once ran aground under tow to and from the target areas.

 James Longstreet was then assigned as a target for Project Dove, where Polaroid Corporation was developing a heat-seeking bomb for the United States Navy.
 Earlier testing had been done using targets on Monomoy Island Gunnery Range south of Cape Cod, but the Navy wanted the system tested on a target more similar to the ships it was intended to hit.
 James Longstreet was towed from Chesapeake Bay on 26 February 1945, and reached Boston on 5 March.
-After being outfitted for her new role, she was scuttled on New Found Shoal in Cape Cod Bay at 09:46 25 April 1945 with most of the hull above water as a target for missiles with the Polaroid guidance system, before then being used for live ammunition target practice by Naval jets from nearby South Weymouth Naval Air Station and the Air Force from nearby Otis Air Force Base until 1970.
+After being outfitted for her new role, she was scuttled on New Found Shoal in Cape Cod Bay at 09:46 25 April 1945 with most of the hull above water as a target for Navy air-to-surface missiles until 1970.
 She was then left derelict, becoming one of the most-photographed objects in the Bay, until April 1996, when waves submerged her in deeper water during a snowstorm.

 The remains of James Longstreet, also referred to as "the target ship", lie approximately 3.5 nmi off Eastham, Massachusetts in 20 to 25 ft of water.
 The site is off limits to divers due to unexploded ordnance, but the remains of the ship can be observed above the water during extreme low tides.